 Recently, I’ve found myself back in Shanghai.
-I left Shanghai 33 years ago, and although many of you know that we lived in Beijing for three years, it has always been my intention to come back to Shanghai to live like a Shanghainese again and reminisce about the past (Translation: Eat Chinese breakfast or more specifically, Shanghai Breakfast in Shanghai).
+I left Shanghai 33 years ago, and although many of you know that we lived in Beijing for three years, it has always been my intention to come back to Shanghai to live like a Shanghainese again and reminisce about the past (Translation: Eat a full Shanghai Breakfast).

 It’s flaky and loaded with sesame.
 The rectangular ones are slightly salty and the round ones are slightly sweet.
 Wrap a piece of fried dough inside, and you’ve got the “good life” in hand!
 Be sure to try it in your own kitchen and follow Judy’s Shanghai da bing recipe.

 They are crispy and chewy at the same time.
 Is there anything more heavenly?

 Like all fried foods, they are damn good.
 The pairing of you tiao with da bing is like Shanghainese bread and butter.

 Making you tiao at home is tricky, but we’ve cracked the code with our own authentic you tiao recipe.

 3. Soy Milk, dou jiang (豆浆)